Star Awards 2022: Top 10 Most Popular Artiste

 Eligible artistes were shortlisted to participate in a nationwide poll of 1,000 people representing an equal breakdown across various age groups across Singapore's demographic, called "Popularity Survey".
 It was conducted independently by an accredited market research company.
 40 artistes were announced on 10 March 2022 and the voting period opened from 11 March 2022, 12:00pm to 24 April 2022, 8:00pm.
 Each user was limited to one vote per day, but the restriction was lifted to allow unlimited voting on 24 April 2022 from 12:00am to 8:00pm.
 The weightage of the survey-to-votes were adjusted to 30%-70%.

-My Pick! categories
+My Pick! awards

-The ceremony also included a minor award ceremony, entitled MyPICK!
-Awards.

-The winners of MY PICK! categories were determined by public voting.
-Voting began at 12:00 a.m. on 11 March 2022, and closed on 10 April 2022.
-11:59pm.
-All voters with a valid meCONNECT account were eligible to vote and voting was free.
-For each award category, each voter was limited to one vote every day.
-On 24 April 2022, the results were revealed during the Star Awards 2022 – Backstage LIVE.

-Sponsor awards
+Sponsored awards

 These was announced during the Walk-of-fame.